gigya/wordpress/readme.txt

 = 5.5 =
 * The GConnector authentication is now done using an application key and secret, rather than a partner secret, for security reasons.
 Note that in order for the new version to work, you must change the existing credentials (partner secret) to new ones (application key and secret).
 * Custom field mapping: You can now flexibly map any Gigya field to a Wordpress field
-* Users are now synced between Gigya and Wordpress based on their Gigya UID, and not on their email addresses.
+* Users are now synced between Gigya and Wordpress based on their Gigya UID, and not on their email addresses
 * If a duplicate user is detected, they are no longer deleted.
 Instead, an error is displayed.

 = 5.6 =